-In this section, we provide the concept of the modern Hopfield network and its sparse extension in a simplified form to elucidate the motivation and intuition behind our method and encourage further research.

-Initially, the Hopfield model was introduced as an associative memory designed to store binary patterns \cite{hopfield1982neural}.
-The model is optimized to store patterns in the local minima of an associated energy function; given a query input, the system retrieves the closest local minimum.
-Numerous extensions have been proposed to improve stability and capacity, such as exponential energy functions or continuous state models \cite{demircigil2017model, krotov2016dense, barra2018new}.

-Ramsauer et al. proposed the modern Hopfield network (MHN), which can be integrated into deep learning architectures \cite{hopfield}.
-The network is equipped with a differentiable energy function $E$ and retrieval dynamics $\mathcal{T}$ that enable pattern retrieval in a single update:
+\paragraph{Modern Hopfield Networks.} The classical Hopfield model~\cite{hopfield1982neural} stores binary patterns as local minima of an associated energy function and retrieves the closest minimum given a query input; numerous extensions have been proposed to improve stability and capacity~\cite{demircigil2017model, krotov2016dense, barra2018new}. \citet{hopfield} introduced the \emph{Modern Hopfield Network} (MHN), a continuous-state, differentiable variant equipped with an energy function $E$ and retrieval dynamics $\mathcal{T}$ that achieve pattern retrieval in a single update: